parvezmrobin/visualize-lrwe/assignments/readme.md

 The code for this assignment can be found under the `assignment1` directory.
 The `public` directory contains the static assets.

+The scripts are quite modular.
+They are divided into separate files to maintain separation of concern.
+I tried my best to write self-explanatory code, but in cases I feel so - I added necessary comments as well.
+Also, logically related codes are grouped into IIFE with appropriate naming.

 The scripts are written in TypeScript and styles in SASS.
 Therefore, they need appropriate tool support to run.
 In the following section, I will demonstrate several ways